slimline33/OpenEPaperLink-IOBROKER-JavaScript/README.md

-# OpenEPaperLink JavaScript for IOBROKER
+# OpenEPaperLink WEBSOCKET JavaScript for IOBROKER

 Unfortunately, the original adapter for the iobroker is no longer being developed.
 I have therefore written a script that retrieves the data.
 It can't do more than retrieve, but it reacts to the buttons accordingly.